 ALCOHOLICS ANONYMOUS - Central New York - Area 47 Assembly The Business of Alcoholics Anonymous in the United States and Canada is conducted at the annual General Service Conference meeting held in New York City, in the month of April.
 It is attended by delegates from 93 service areas, 21 Trustees, Directors and staff members from AA World Service, the Grapevine and the General Service Office.

 The purpose of the Central New York Area Assembly is the same as the purpose of an AA group; to carry the message to the still suffering alcoholic.
-Primarily, the way this is done is by electing a delegate to serve as the messenger of the Area to the General Service Conference.
+Primarily, the way this is done is by electing a delegate to serve as the representative of the Area to the General Service Conference.
 The Area Assembly also provides an opportunity for the District Committee Members and the individual AA groups to share their experience.
 It also sponsors Area events such as the annual convention, various workshops and other service related events that have area wide significance.
 The Central New York Area Assembly endeavors to:

 Stimulate AA group